 Hacking the World – Part 1: Hacking Basics

-Each week in October, as part of Cybersecurity Awareness Month, we’ll publish an article packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.
-We’ll start with the basics, then cover vulnerabilities, risks, costs – and much more.
+As part of Cybersecurity Awareness Month, we published a four-part series packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.

 Cybersecurity is in focus now more than ever – and 2020 was a record year for hacking activity.
 Companies faced swathes of sophisticated attacks during the initial throes of the COVID-19 pandemic and this trend has continued into 2021.

 We’ll cover everything you need to know about the scale, cost, and geography of hacking attacks and data breaches, not to mention stats on the biggest threats, vulnerabilities, and risk areas over the last 12 months.

 We’ll even look at the future of cybersecurity and provide some tips to stay safe.
 But first, let’s take a look at the basics, starting with some key definitions.

 Jump to a section below, or read on:

 Cybersecurity is a complicated subject with its fair share of technical jargon.
 Before we get into our long list of cybersecurity/hacking stats, let us first go over some key definitions.